n00bmobile/Bank-Robbery-System/README.md

 * Added selectBankLang <desired lang>.
 Only "en" (English) and "pt_br" (Portuguese) are available for now!
 * Added banker requirement (0 to Disable)
 * Added more configuration options.
+* Added support for new garry's mod version.
+* Added update checker.

 ##### Quick Questions: #####